Jessica Yeaton

 Jessica Yeaton (born 21 November 1991) is an Australian cross-country skier who competes internationally.

 She competed for Australia at the FIS Nordic World Ski Championships 2017 in Lahti, Finland.

-She grew up at various places around the world, like Perth in Western Australia, Texas and Dubai before she at the aged at 12 settled in Alaska, became fascinated by the wintertime activities and began practice cross-country skiing.
+She grew up at various places around the world, like Perth in Western Australia, Texas and Dubai before aged 12 she settled in Alaska, became fascinated by the wintertime activities and began practice cross-country skiing.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).